uwspstar/FullStack/Linux/readme.md

 ```
   - An absolute file path starts at the root (/) folder
   - A relative file path starts from the shell's current working directory
+  - starts with a "." which means "the current folder".
 ```
 - Navigate using these commands:
   - cd "change directory"